Sam Houston takes home win streak into matchup with UL Monroe - WTOP News

 Huntsville, Texas; Tuesday, 7:30 p.m.
 EST

-BOTTOM LINE: Sam Houston hosts UL Monroe looking to prolong its three-game home winning streak.
+BOTTOM LINE: Sam Houston hosts UL Monroe aiming to prolong its three-game home winning streak.

-The Bearkats are 2-1 in home games.
-Sam Houston is fourth in the CUSA with 14.3 assists per game led by Jaden Ray averaging 4.9.
+The Bearkats have gone 2-1 at home.
+Sam Houston scores 73.7 points while outscoring opponents by 1.4 points per game.

 The Warhawks are 1-2 in road games.
-UL Monroe ranks sixth in college basketball with 14.1 offensive rebounds per game led by AD Diedhiou averaging 2.4.
+UL Monroe is 1-3 against opponents with a winning record.

-Sam Houston scores 73.7 points per game, 2.6 more points than the 71.1 UL Monroe allows.
-UL Monroe has shot at a 44.0% clip from the field this season, 1.2 percentage points less than the 45.2% shooting opponents of Sam Houston have averaged.
+Sam Houston’s average of 8.0 made 3-pointers per game is 1.7 fewer made shots on average than the 9.7 per game UL Monroe allows.
+UL Monroe averages 6.1 made 3-pointers per game this season, 0.1 fewer makes per game than Sam Houston gives up.

-TOP PERFORMERS: Davon Barnes is scoring 15.9 points per game with 3.5 rebounds and 1.5 assists for the Bearkats.
-Lamar Wilkerson is averaging 13.7 points and 2.7 rebounds while shooting 41.0% for Sam Houston.
+TOP PERFORMERS: Davon Barnes is shooting 38.9% and averaging 15.9 points for the Bearkats.
+Lamar Wilkerson is averaging 1.9 made 3-pointers for Sam Houston.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.